 Breast cancer diagnosis and survival rates over the last 27 years

-From NBCF’s inception in 1994, five-year relative survival for breast cancer improved from 76% to 91%.
+From NBCF’s inception in 1994, five-year relative survival for breast cancer improved from 76% to 92%.
 This improvement is a result of research.
 But despite the improved survival rate, this year around 9 Australians will lose their lives to breast cancer every day.
-In 2021, there was over 3,000 deaths from breast cancer, including 36 males and 3,102 females.
+In 2022, there was over 3,200 deaths from breast cancer, including (30-40 males).

 Unfortunately, despite improved survival rates, the number of deaths from breast cancer each year is still rising.
 This is being driven by the increase in diagnoses.

 Breast cancer cases in comparison to other commonly diagnosed cancers

-Breast cancer is the most commonly diagnosed cancer in Australia, with over 20, 000 diagnoses this year.
-This is followed by prostate cancer and melanoma of the skin.
+Breast cancer is the second most commonly diagnosed cancer in Australia, with over 20, 000 diagnoses this year.
+Prostate cancer is the most commonly diagnosed cancer.